AdamSobieski/Foundation/Notes/Large Language Models.md

 ## Multiagent Systems

-Considering new and emerging technologies, e.g., AutoGen, we can envision multiagent systems performing design and engineering tasks and subtasks on behalf of users.
+Considering new and emerging technologies, e.g., AutoGen, one can readily envision multiagent systems performing design and engineering tasks and subtasks on behalf of users.
+One can also envision multiple multi-participant, team dialogs occurring interoperably with software applications and their interactive scripting environments.

-Benefits of the indicated approaches include that object-reference variables could be shared between multiple AI systems in multiagent collaborations.
+Benefits of the indicated approaches include support for multiple tasks, multiple threads, and that object-reference variables could be shared between multiple AI systems in multiagent collaborations.

 ## Selected Previous Works